spack/spack-tutorial/tutorial_binary_cache.rst

 .. literalinclude:: outputs/cache/binary-cache-3.out
    :language: console

-With this setup done, we're ready to fill a binary cache with binary packages.
-Binary packages are attached to an existing source mirror.
+With this setup done, we're ready to fill a buildcache with installed packages.
+The steps are very similar to creating a source mirror.
+To upload all specs in the environment to a buildcache, simply use the command ``spack buildcache push`` or equivalently ``spack buildcache create``:
-We follow the same steps we used for the source mirror -- making an environment, creating the source mirror, and building the packages to a spack installation with our padded path.
-To upload a spec to a binary cache, simply use the command ``spack buildcache create --only=package spec``.
-Here we use the ``spack find --format`` command that we will discuss in more detail in the Scripting section of the tutorial to operate on all specs in the environment.

 .. literalinclude::  outputs/cache/binary-cache-4.out
    :language: console